3.6 Integration of young people in the labour market

 - in 2019-2021, the project ACTIMOB 3 supported registration and support for young NEETs with a budget of 57 126 603 Euro Euro.

-Labour inspection is in charge with ensuring the quality of working conditions and contracts and it is also checking the conditions meet by employees in order to receive subsidies for the integration of young people.
-It is a specialized body of the central public administration subordinated to the Ministry of Labour and Social Justice.
+The Labour inspection is in charge with ensuring the quality of working conditions and contracts and it is also checking the conditions meet by employees in order to receive subsidies for the integration of young people.
+It is a specialized body of the central public administration subordinated to the Ministry of Labour and Social Solidarity.
 The institution shall ensure the exercise of control in the areas of labour relations, occupational safety and health and market surveillance.